hansholani/Tic-Tac-Toe-With-AI/README.md

 Once a game is finished you can play it again with different parameters.
 If you want to stop the game, enter - *exit*.

+I took up this project to practice and implement object oriented programming.
 The code for the 'hard' difficulty level is based on the **minimax theorum**.

-I took up this project to practice and implement object oriented programming.
+The code is in the src/tictactoe/ folder.
+Run Main.java and you are good to go.
 Have fun playing!